Skip to content

 Tips: text content

-Use these tips to make your text-based content easier to navigate for assistive technology users, vision-impaired users and dyslexic and neurodiverse users:
+Make your text-based content easier to navigate and read for assistive technology users, vision-impaired users and dyslexic and neurodiverse users:

-• Use a legible font and text size.
+• Use a legible font and text size (we recommend using default settings).

 • Consider bulleted lists to break up long chunks of text.

-• Use tables only to present data; don't use them for layout.
+• Use tables only to present data; don't use tables for layout.

 Heading styles: Title, Heading, sub heading, paragraph